Grilled Kalbi Lamb Chops

 Kalbi Marinade

-• Combine in a blender the pear, onion, garlic, soy sauce, soda, brown sugar, and sesame oil.
+• Combine in a blender the pear, onion, garlic, soy sauce, lemon lime soda, brown sugar, and sesame oil.

 • Puree the marinade ingredients in the blender.
 You could make more as the marinade will keep for a few days in the fridge.
 If it’s too thick, add more soda.